Authman2/TimeCounter/README.md

 # TimeCounter
 An IOS framework that can be used for adding a simple timer into IOS projects.
+Download the framework folder and import it into your project.

 - Year: 2015
 - Language: Swift